Hoxne: Hoxne Hoard

-The Hoxne Hoard is the largest hoard of late Roman silver and gold discovered in Britain, and the largest collection of gold and silver coins of the fourth and fifth century found anywhere within the Roman Empire.
+The Hoxne Hoard, found in 1992, is the largest hoard of late Roman silver and gold discovered in Britain, and the largest collection of gold and silver coins of the fourth and fifth century found anywhere within the Roman Empire.
 Only fourteen years after the last dig by the University of Chicago team, on the same farm, only a few hundred metres south along the road, the Hoxne Hoard was discovered by a metal detectorist on 16 November 1992.
 The Hoard consists of 14,865 Roman gold, silver and bronze coins from the late fourth and early fifth centuries and approximately 200 items of silver tableware and gold jewelry.
 These objects are now in the British Museum in London, where the most important pieces and a selection of the rest are on permanent display.
 In 1993, the Treasure Valuation Committee valued the hoard at £1.75 million (today £2.66 million).

 The village is also home to a 15th-century Grade II* listed lodge, formerly known as Bishops' Lodge, built in 1480 by the Bishop of Norwich.
 It is today a popular pub, The Swan.